brandorn/brandorn.com/_posts/design/2020-04-02-whimsical.md

 Whimsical began in 2017 as a tool for making flowcharts yet has evolved into a multi-use platform that helps teams shape product ideas.
 However, as we built additional features to support this shaping work—things like <a href="https://whimsical.com/wireframes">wireframes</a>, <a href="https://whimsical.com/docs">docs</a>, and task-specific features like <a href="https://help.whimsical.com/article/732-sequence-diagrams">sequence diagrams</a>—we realized that our customers' use of the app wasn't following our evolving feature set.
 We were designing Whimsical to be used (and using it ourselves) in a much fuller way than our customers were.

 Templates emerged as a key means for showing people—especially new signups—how Whimsical can be used and how to get the most out of the app.
-While we had a passable template feature at the time, it went unnoticed and unused by the majority of our users.
-So we set out to improve the discoverability of our templates and the quality of our template library.
-Our hope was to introduce people to a new way of working in Whimsical that went beyond one-off, intermittent flowchart creation.
+While we had a passable feature at the time, it went unnoticed and unused by the majority of our users.
+So we set out to improve the the discoverability of our template library while also improving its overall quality.
+Our hope was to introduce people to new ways of working in Whimsical that went beyond the creation of one-off, intermittent flowcharts.

-Given a directive to improve templates in Whimsical, I worked with an engineer, Doug, to shape requirements, iterate a prototype, establish editorial guidelines, and create a better browsing experience inside the app and on Whimsical.com.
+I partnered with an engineer to shape requirements, iterate a prototype, establish editorial guidelines, and create a better browsing experience inside the app and on Whimsical.com.

 <div class="what-i-learned">